blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/honeywire.md

 - **Events Velocity** tick up from 0
 - **Severity Distribution** register your event under the severity you configured (High)
-- The **Active Threat Queue** at the bottom populate with a new row showing the Threat, the Event Trigger, the Source IP, the Target, the Sensor, the Node, and the Time
+- The **Active Threat Queue** at the bottom populate with a new row showing the Threat, the Event Trigger, the Source IP, the Target, the Sensor, the Node, and the Time.

 <img width="1675" height="772" alt="image" src="https://github.com/user-attachments/assets/cd9e2ab4-ad23-48e6-86a0-a43e77c4a7d6" />

 >[!NOTE]
 >This is the whole point of HoneyWire.
 There is no baseline to tune and no threshold to adjust.
 The sensor has no legitimate reason to ever be touched, so one connection is a confirmed finding, not a probability.